 - Lawn Aeration Removes 50 percent of thatch.

-- Watering savings up to 60 percent.
+- Watering savings of up to 60 percent.
 (Water is able to penetrate the ground and go straight to roots.

 - Provides root zone with oxygen.